Highland City Arts Council is proud to announce that this year we will offer a visual arts scholarship to a High School Senior.

 We will be kicking off the season February 23-28 with the play

-In March, Highland Youth Shakespeare will present,
+In March, Highland Youth Shakespeare will present, Admission is $8

 The Merchant of Venice.
 A play by William Shakespeare, believed to have been written between 1596 and 1598.
 Though classified as a comedy in the First Folio and sharing certain aspects with Shakespeare’s other romantic comedies, the play is perhaps most remembered for its dramatic scenes, and is best known for Shylock and the famous “Hath Not a Jew eyes?” speech.
 The Merchant of Venice is being directed by Ellen Burns who directed The Tempest in Highland last year.